nasa/cumulus-docs/docs/deployment.md

 **Set Access Keys:**

-Create [Access Keys](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) for a user with IAM Create-User permissions, then export the access keys:
+You need to make some AWS information available to your environment.
+If you don't already have the access key and secret access key of an AWS user with IAM Create-User permissions, you must [Create Access Keys](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) for such a user with IAM Create-User permissions, then export the access keys:

     $ export AWS_ACCESS_KEY_ID=<AWS access key>
     $ export AWS_SECRET_ACCESS_KEY=<AWS secret key>